semgrep/semgrep-docs/docs/kb/rules/rule-file-perf-principles.md

 Rules are slower if the sub-patterns, such as `pattern: <... $X ...>`, result in a greater number of matches.
 When writing rules, pay special attention to the problems raised by sub-pattern matches.
-The most important factor for runtime is the time spent adding to various lists/sets.
+The most important factor for runtime is the time spent adding to various lists or sets.

 You can benchmark your rules by adding the `--time` flag to your `semgrep scan` command.
 When you use this flag, your results return with a timing summary; if